This article shows the steps NRIs can take to easily manage their family’s finances in India.

 - if more income is needed a few years later due to prices increasing in India, then buy a new bond to generate additional income

-- buy bonds in each parent’s name after gifting them the money needed to buy the bond, to minimise the loss due to taxes.
-If the taxable income per head is below ₹5L/year per parent, then this income will jump from ₹15,133 (3.6% yield) to ₹21,618 (5.2% yield)
+- buy bonds in each parent’s name to minimise the loss due to taxes.
+If the taxable income per head is below ₹5L/year per parent, using the benefit of Section 87A, then this income will jump from ₹19,250 (4.6% yield) to ₹27,500 (6.6% yield)

 - RBI direct bond account can be opened and maintained online or alternatively use brokers like Zerodha